ebl138/visit-glasgow/README.md

   - As Visit Glasgow is a site to showcase a location, there are images across all four pages featuring its most iconic and recognisable parts, instead of an abundance of text.
   - These images in particular aid in helping prospective visitors learn about Glasgow visually and give ideas of locations to visit, accompanied with supporting text where necessary.
   - Along with other aspects of the site, images help create and maintain visual interest which engages users more.
+  - Includes the hero sections of pages and the Where to Visit? section on the Home page

 - __Navigation__